dwharve/lecf/README.md

 - Unified architecture with inheritance-based design
 - Modular architecture with shared components
 - Centralized scheduling for better resource management
+- YAML configuration for more complex setups
+- Flexible credential management (keep in .env or config.yaml)

 ## Prerequisites